CelanLi/HealthFuel365Frontend/README.md

 ```bash
    npm start
 ```
-Runs the app in the development mode.\
+The app will run in the development mode.\
+To access the user login page, open [http://localhost:3000](http://localhost:3000) in your browser.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+To access the admin login page, open [http://localhost:3000/admin](http://localhost:3000/admin) in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

 ## Test Accounts